jenkins-x/jx-docs/content/en/docs/concepts/features.md

 ## Automated Pipelines

-Rather than having to have deep knowledge of the internals of Jenkins Pipeline, Jenkins X will automatically setup awesome pipelines for your projects that fully implements both CI and CD using [DevOps best practices](/about/concepts/)
+Jenkins X will automatically set up awesome pipelines for your projects that fully implement both CI and CD using [DevOps best practices](/about/concepts/).

 ## Environments